The what, how, and why of short-term incentive plans

 Typically paid in cash or shares in the company.
 Payout is after the LTI period. |

-Examples of STI plans
+Examples of different types of short-term incentive plans

 There are many ways a business can use short-term incentive plans to reward its employees.
 Here are 3 examples to consider: